iandevlin/mdn/video-player/video-player.md

 This function checks all the various browser prefxed versions to try and determing the correct result.

 If the browser is currently in fullscreen mode, then it must be exited and vice versa.
 Support for the different prefixed versions of the relevant action are checked in order to call the correct one.
-Interestingly ``document`` must be used for exiting/cancelling fullscreen mode, whereas any HTML element can request fullscreen mode, here the ``videoContainer`` as it also contains the custom controls which will also appear with the video in fullscreen mode.
+Interestingly ``document`` must be used for exiting/cancelling fullscreen mode, whereas any HTML element can request fullscreen mode, here the ``videoContainer`` is used as it also contains the custom controls which should also appear with the video in fullscreen mode.

 The exception to this is Safari 5.1 which will only allow ``webkitRequestFullScreen`` to be called on the ``video`` element.
 The custom controls will only appear on this browser in fullscreen mode with some WebKit specific CSS, first of all forcing the default browser controls to be hidden with ``video::-webkit-media-controls { display:none !important; }`` and secondly the custom controls container needs to have a special ``z-index`` value: ``.controls { z-index:2147483647; }``.
 Dealing with WebKit specific code in this way will affect all WebKit browsers, but everything works as expected in more advanced WebKit browsers such as Chrome and the latest Opera.

-Another user defined function ``setFullscreenData()`` is also called which simply sets the value of a [``data-fullscreen``](http://toddmotto.com/stop-toggling-classes-with-js-use-behaviour-driven-dom-manipulation-with-data-states/) attribute on the ``videoContainer``.
+Another user defined function ``setFullscreenData()`` is also called which simply sets the value of a ``data-fullscreen`` attribute on the ``videoContainer`` (this makes use of [``data-states``](http://toddmotto.com/stop-toggling-classes-with-js-use-behaviour-driven-dom-manipulation-with-data-states/)).

 ```javascript
 var setFullscreenData = function(state) {